Kithraya/Array-ForEach-Extension/README.md

 Dynamic Iteration:
 -----
 Sometimes you want to iterate over a value while conditionally modifying the value itself.
-By default, the value `.length` is created / stored on initialization so as not to create infinite loops, but you can set `dynamiclength` to `true` to continually check the `.length` as you go.
+By default, your set's `.length` is created / stored on initialization so as not to create infinite loops, but you can set `dynamiclength` to `true` to continually check the `.length` as you go.
 But be careful, your loop can run indefinitely if you never return `false` within your callback, or if `foreach.maxIterations` is not set as a failsafe.
-Dynamic iteration has no effect on numbers, as `.length` will be initialized to the number given.
+Dynamic iteration has no effect on numbers, as set `.length` will be initialized to the number given.

 ```javascript
 // An example with stored length.
 This is the default functionality.